pawarbi/chartifact/docs/assets/examples/markdown/why-chartifact.idoc.md

 - **All they wanted to do was remix a presentation!**

-- No portability - trapped in vendor ecosystem
+- Sometimes trapped in vendor ecosystem

 - Require hosting and maintenance